chylek/pybuilder-pyproject-toml/README.md

-# PyBuilder setup.cfg plugin
+# PyBuilder pyproject.toml plugin

-[PyBuilder](http://pybuilder.github.io/) plugin for getting various information from the setup.cfg file.
-Tested for PyBuilder version 0.11.X.
+[PyBuilder](http://pybuilder.github.io/) plugin for getting various information from the pyproject.toml file.
+Tested for PyBuilder version 0.13.X.

 ## How to use it

 In your `build.py`:

 ```
-use_plugin("pypi:pybuilder_setup_cfg")
+use_plugin("pypi:pybuilder_pyproject_toml")
 ```

-**IMPORTANT** Use this plugin as the first one as it's getting basic data from the `setup.cfg` that may be overwritten/adjusted later on.
+**IMPORTANT** Use this plugin as the first one as it's getting basic data from the `pyproject.toml` that may be overwritten/adjusted later on.
 It may not work properly if not loaded as the first plugin in your project.

-The setup_cfg plugin works as an initializer.
+The pyproject_toml plugin works as an initializer.
 You do not have to do anything else.

-It reads the following settings from the setup.cfg file (or from environment variables) and set project properties accordingly:
+It reads the following settings from the pyproject.toml file (or from environment variables) and set project properties accordingly:
 - name
   - envvar: PYB_SCFG_NAME
   - section: metadata